HaiyanKong/tutorial_fNIRStxt2nirs/README.md

 ![image](https://github.com/HaiyanKong/Convert-data.txt-to-data.nirs/blob/main/error/4.png)

-If the arrangement is consistent but the channel numbers are incorrect, for example:
+If the arrangements are consistent but the channel numbers in the SD file are inconsistent, for example:

 ![image](https://github.com/HaiyanKong/Convert-data.txt-to-data.nirs/blob/main/error/5.png)